Nuclei-Software/OpenBLAS/README_Nuclei.md

 **Test data**

-Here is performance when execute sgemm.goto on Nuclei FPGA Evaluation Board（SOC=UX900fd VPU freq = 100MHz）, We can see performance improved 4x if use VPU opt.
+Here is performance figure when execute sgemm.goto on Nuclei FPGA Evaluation Board（SOC=UX900fd VPU freq = 100MHz）, We can see performance improved 4x if use VPU opt.

 ![openblas sgemm vpu vs none](nuclei_Openblas_sgemm.png)

-And other data (Single precision Floating-point test ) as fellows:
+And other data (Single precision Floating-point tests ) as follows:

 Note: for the convenience of presentation, we only select the data in step 200